AtulMinz/Flowfund/README.md

 To checkout visit: [Flowfund](https://flowfund.vercel.app/)

-To locally setup this website:
+To setup locally (WSL recommended):

+- Requirements:
+  `Flow CLI and Node.js`

 - Clone it.
 - And simply run this following command:
 `